-The Pinhey’s Point Foundation was established in 1980 as a voluntary, non-profit organization dedicated to the heritage aspects of the historic site Horaceville at Pinhey’s Point on the Ottawa River near Dunrobin.
-The property, including the interior of the house, is subject to a preservation easement with the Ontario Heritage Trust.
+The Pinhey’s Point Foundation was established in 1980 and is a voluntary registered charity dedicated to the heritage aspects of the historic site Horaceville at Pinhey’s Point on the Ottawa River near Dunrobin.

 The City of Ottawa owns, manages, and maintains the site and is responsible for programming, but the collections remain in the ownership of the Pinhey’s Point Foundation.
-Through its volunteer members, the Foundation presents historical exhibits each summer, organizes additional events, publishes a twice-yearly newsletter, the Horaceville Herald, assists in staffing the house for special events, and more generally interprets the history of the estate, the Pinhey family, and the former Township of March/City of Kanata.
+Through its volunteer members, the Foundation presents historical exhibits each summer, organizes additional events, publishes an annual journal, the Horaceville Herald, assists in staffing the house for special events, and interprets the history of the estate, the Pinhey family, and more generally the Township of March and City of Kanata.
 At the same time the Foundation’s board of directors acts in an advisory capacity with the City of Ottawa on the heritage aspects of the site.